 In order to cool your space properly, all portable air conditioners must exhaust hot air during the cooling process.
 Most portable ACs come with a window kit used to vent the hot air outside.
 However, not all rooms have windows.
 Computer server rooms, for instance, are often located in the interior of a building away from windows.
-In this application, a portable AC is typically set up to vent into a drop ceiling space.
+For this application, a portable AC is typically set up to vent into a drop ceiling.
 Portable air conditioner vent hoses can also be configured to exhaust hot air through a sliding door or through a wall and into another room.
 Read on to learn more on how to vent a portable air conditioner.

 A standard portable air conditioner window kit used for portable AC venting includes a window bracket, which is a piece of foam or durable plastic that fits into an open window, a vent hose adapter for the bracket, and one or two vent hoses.
-The average vent hose is around 4 or 5 feet long, so you need to place your portable AC fairly close to a window.
+The average vent hose is 4 to 5 feet long, so you need to place your portable AC fairly close to a window.

-When venting a portable air conditioner, first, attach the vent hose to the portable AC.
+When venting a portable air conditioner, attach the vent hose to the portable AC.
 If necessary, trim the window bracket to fit your window snugly.
 You may also need to cut a hole in the bracket for the hose, but most brackets will come with pre-cut holes.
 Next, connect the vent hose to the adapter, and close the window tightly.
 It's that easy!
 Customers often want to know if they will have to remove their window screen in order to install a portable air conditioner.
 While it depends on the type of window and screen, most of our customers find that they do not have to remove the screen because the exhaust hoses do not extend beyond the window.

 Standard window brackets are designed to be installed horizontally at the bottom of windows, but they can be installed vertically to fit sliding windows and sliding doors.
 Some modifications of the window bracket may be required.